melissa-mk/CSC120-A8/rubric.md

 ## Assignment Points:

-_PART_ 10 pts: The class meaningfully implements each of the methods in described in the `Contract` interface:
+_YES_ 10 pts: The class meaningfully implements each of the methods in described in the `Contract` interface:

       _YES_ `void grab(String item);`
       _YES_ `String drop(String item);`